AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Ferocity.*** As an Oni you have a burning passion inside you that needs to be kept in check.
 Whenever you fail a D20 test you roll 1d4 and add that amount to your total Ferocity.
 Additionally, if you start your turn in combat while not Incapacitated, you increase your Ferocity by 1d4 plus the number of hostile creatures within 5 feet.
 If you are made Unconscious against your will, such as being reduced to 0 Hit Points, your Ferocity resets.

 ***Rampage.*** If you start your turn with 15 or more Ferocity, you must succeed on a Wisdom Saving Throw (DC equal to your current Ferocity), or else you will be overcome with bloodlust.
 You must spend your turn moving up to your movement towards the nearest target and then attack them with Demon Fangs, expending all of your Ferocity to deal damage.
-If at least one ally and one enemy are both the closest creatures, roll 1d6; on a roll of 1-3 you attack an ally, and on a roll of 4-6 you attack an enemy.
+If at least one ally and one enemy are both the closest creatures, roll 1d6; on a roll of 1 to 3 you attack an ally, and on a roll of 4 to 6 you attack an enemy.
 If no target is within range, you must take the Dash action and move as close as possible to the nearest target.

 ***Demon Fangs.*** You have grown fangs that show your demonic association.
 Your fanged bite is a Natural weapon, which counts as a Simple Melee weapon with which you are proficient.
 While above 10 Ferocity, you have Advantage on attacks with this bite.
 It deals 1d4 Piercing damage on a hit.
 When you attack with this weapon and hit a creature, you can expend any amount of Ferocity to deal an equal amount of additional damage with the attack.